 Citations are publications that use Tocris products.
 Selected citations for Tacrine hydrochloride include:

 Rio et al (2010) M3 muscarinic acetylcholine receptor expression confers differential cholinergic modulation to neurochemically distinct hippocampal basket cell subtypes.
 Mol Cell Endocrinol 30 6011 PMID: 20427660

 Do you know of a great paper that uses Tacrine hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.